 Updating these files is important because it ensures that search engines are aware of all the changes you’ve made to your site and helps them crawl and index your new site correctly.

 If you’re migrating to a new domain name, there are a few things you need to keep in mind.
 First, choose a domain name that’s short, easy to remember, and relevant to your business.
 You don’t want to make the mistake of choosing a domain name that’s long, difficult to spell, or unrelated to what you do.

 Second, make sure the domain name you want is available.
 You can do this by checking the WHOIS database or using a tool like Domainr.
+Or you can always purchase a domain name at another domain names registrar of your choice.
 Once you’ve found an available domain name, you’ll need to register it.
 You can do this through a registrar like GoDaddy or Namecheap.

 Finally, set up DNS for your new domain.
 DNS (Domain Name System) is what tells the internet where your website is located.
 You can do this through your registrar or hosting provider.